hapi-robo/temi-guide/docs/source/basics/06_organizations.rst

 Organizations
 *************

 ..
-Attention:: The following information was validated on April 13, 2022.
+Note:: The following information was validated on April 13, 2022.

 Starting with release 128, activated users and robots will be divided into Organizations.